Richard L. Hasen: The Supreme Court is scheduled to hear cases that will impact voting rights and campaign contributions

 The court voted 6-3 to uphold the law, but Scalia’s more extreme position did not prevail.
 Instead, a narrower opinion by Justice John Paul Stevens, allowing those facing severe burdens to go to court seeking exceptions to the law, prevailed.

 The court will likely decide in a matter of weeks whether to take up a follow-on case to Crawford, considering North Carolina’s strict voting law.
 That law not only imposed a strict voter ID provision, it also cut back on early voting, eliminated some provisional voting, and stopped preregistration of 17- and 18-year-olds.
 The 4th Circuit held the law was enacted with a racially discriminatory intent in violation of the Voting Rights Act, with the North Carolina Legislature targeting it at African-American voters with “almost surgical precision.”

-"probably one of his biggest mistakes,” though it is not clear why he now thinks so) he wrote that “the left” uses constitutional litigation too much to try to protect rights, rather than working through the political process.
+We don’t have any direct information from his 10th Circuit opinions on how Gorsuch would view such a voting rights claim, but his general approach to interpretation and his overall conservativism suggest he would not likely side with the voting rights plaintiffs in this case.
+In a 2005 National Review article (which he recently called “probably one of his biggest mistakes,” though it is not clear why he now thinks so) he wrote that “the left” uses constitutional litigation too much to try to protect rights, rather than working through the political process.
 While Gorsuch may not go as far as Scalia in voting cases, it will be a good bet he will read the Voting Rights Act narrowly so as not to give extra protections to minority voters, seeing it as the left resorting to the courts to solve their problems.

 No doubt, things are going to be very bad if one of the liberals or swing Justice Anthony Kennedy leaves the court while Trump is President.
 But the simple confirmation of Gorsuch would not restore the status quo.
 It would keep things moving in the very troubling direction they were going while Scalia was still on the court.